wp-plugins/vzaar-official-plugin/readme.txt

 Now vzaar's official WordPress plugin makes it easy to upload, manage, and embed your vzaar videos without leaving your WordPress admin area.

-Please note: This plugin requires use of our API, available in the Pro Toolkit.
-For more information, please enquire with sales@vzaar.com
+Please note: This plugin requires a read/write API token.
+You can generate one from your vzaar account's API settings - http://app.vzaar.com/settings/api

 == Installation ==